francois-rd/coma/docs/source/tutorials/examples/cli.rst

     config overrides.
 See :ref:`here <objectoverride>` for an example of dictionary config overrides.
 See :func:`~coma.config.cli.override_factory` and
     :func:`~coma.hooks.post_config_hook.multi_cli_override_factory` for setting a
     custom prefix delimiter.
-In particular, setting the custom delimiter to ``:`` enables backwards compatibility with version ``<2.0.0`` assuming dictionary overrides are not required.
+In particular, setting the custom delimiter back to ``:`` enables backwards compatibility with version ``<2.0.0`` assuming dictionary overrides are not required.

-By default, ``coma`` also supports prefix abbreviations: A prefix can be abbreviated as long as the abbreviation is unambiguous (i.e., matches only one config identifier):
+By default, ``coma`` also supports prefix abbreviations.
+A prefix can be abbreviated as long as the abbreviation is unambiguous (i.e., matches only one config identifier):

 .. code-block:: python